phultquist/frame/README.md

 #### A Note About the Code
 As of right now, the code contains both NodeJS files and Python files.
 Since I'm better in JS, I started by writing most in JS then switched to Python.

+The `./testscripts` folder contains most individual components of the application to be tested all at once.
+It is no longer maintained.

 ## About
 This is a repository dedicated to the smart album cover display.